JaKooLit/NixOS-Hyprland/README.md

 <summary><strong>⌚ Setting timezone </strong></summary>
 <br>

-- By default, your timezone is configiured automatically using the internet.
+- By default, your timezone is configured automatically using the internet.
 - To set your timezone manually, edit `host/<your-hostname>/config.nix`

 </details>